-This page will provide additional information about the Foundation Programme recruitment process and anything applicable to new applicants.
+This page will provide additional information applicable to new applicants to the Foundation programme recruitment process.

 Applicants can apply for special circumstances when applying to a Foundation School.
 The application deadline is 11th October 2019 For more information visit the UKFPO website.

 On allocation to the Wales Foundation School there is an internal process for those with special circumstances to apply to be matched to a suitable location and rotation.
-Further information, inlcuding the phase 2 application form and guidance notes, will be available shortly.
+Further information will be emailed to applicants once their special circumstance application has been approved.

 Linked applications will be recognised for allocation to Foundation School, but not for allocation to health board or programme.

 It is not possible to swap places between foundation schools.
-Foundation doctors contemplating requesting an Inter Foundation School Transfer (IFST) should check the relevant guidance for applicants in the Key Documents section of the UKFPO website.
+Foundation doctors contemplating requesting an Inter Foundation School Transfer (IFST) should check the relevant guidance for applicants in the resource bank section of the UKFPO website.
 Please note that it is not possible to change foundation schools if the circumstances have not changed since the application for FP 2020.

 The Wales Foundation School does not permit foundation doctors to swap their programme allocated.